HistoryThis section has been translated automatically.

 ClassificationThis section has been translated automatically.

-4 clinically (but not histologically) distinct clinical pictures can be distinguished:
+4 clinically (but not histologically) distinct disease patterns can be distinguished:

-- Type I (most common): Acute or subacute localized course of the disease in children and young adults, accompanied by circumscribed alopecia.
-A few 2.0-3.0-4.0 cm large, nummular alopecia with skin-coloured, follicular papules.
+- Type I (most common): Acute or subacute localized course associated with circumskripterous alopecia of the terminal hairs in children and young adults.
+Few 2.0-3.0-4.0 cm, nummular alopecia with skin-colored follicular papules.

-- Type II (rarer): Chronic, often generalized course in middle-aged to older adults, with disseminated, 0.1 cm large, skin-coloured, also red follicular papules on the trunk and extremities.
-May be associated with itching.
+- Type II (less common): Chronic, often generalized course in middle-aged to older adults, with disseminated, 0.1 cm, skin-colored, sometimes red follicular papules on the trunk and extremities.
+May be associated with pruritus.

-- Type III (rare) Symptomatic form: Chronic, mostly generalized form in middle-aged to older adults (very rare in children and adolescents), with disseminated, skin-coloured or red, 0.1 cm large, mostly itchy, follicular papules on the trunk and extremities (rare face).
-To be regarded as a precursor stage of a follicular cutaneous T-cell lymphoma (see below Mycosis fungoides follikulotrope).
+- Type III (rare) Symptomatic form: Chronic, usually generalized course in middle-aged to older adults (very rarely in children and adolescents), with disseminated, skin-colored or red, 0.1 cm, usually pruritic, follicular papules on the trunk and extremities (rarely face).
+Considered a precursor stage of follicular cutaneous T-cell lymphoma (see mycosis fungoides folliculotrope below).

-- Type IV (rare) Follicular mucinous nevus: A circumscribed form of mucinosis follicularis may also appear as "follicular mucinous nevus" (note: not to be confused with mucinosus, a mucinous connective tissue nevus).
+- Type IV (rare) Follicular mucinous nevus: A circumscritical form of mucinosis follicularis may also appear as a "follicular mucinous nevus" (note: not to be confused with nevus mucinosus a mucinous connective tissue nevus).